Master of Science in Homeland Security & Emergency Management

 What happens after a natural disaster or catastrophic event, such as an earthquake or a mass shooting?
 How do you implement the search and rescue?
 How do you facilitate the recovery?
 How do you communicate updates to the media and the public?
 How do you build a recovery plan?
 National University’s Master of Science in Homeland Security and Emergency Management (MSHSEM) program gives you the training to answer these questions.

-The terrorist events of 9/11 highlighted the national and international need for individuals with expertise in homeland security, and naturally occurring events such as Hurricane Katrina, the Southern California wildfires, Joplin tornados, and Japanese tsunami are further evidence of the ongoing requirement for specialized knowledge in emergency management.
+The terrorist events of 9/11 highlighted the national and international need for individuals with expertise in homeland security, and preparing for, responding to, and recovering from naturally occurring events such as hurricanes, wildfires and other disasters highlighting the ongoing requirement for specialized knowledge in emergency management.
 NU’s Master’s in Homeland Security represents an interdisciplinary area of research and application that brings together the fields of homeland security, terrorism, and emergency management as they relate to man-made and natural disasters.

 Professionals with the right leadership skills and training are needed in all corners of the nation and all over the globe to protect against terrorism and threats coming from both domestic and international sources.
 Our online homeland security degree is designed to prepare you for leadership roles protecting against threats facing our country and around the globe.